Angus GS / HD50K

 Fat Thickness EPD (Fat), expressed in inches, is a predictor of the differences in external fat thickness at the 12th rib (as measured between the 12th and 13th ribs) of a sire's progeny compared to progeny of other sires.

-Group/progeny (C Grp/ Pg and U Grp/Pg) reflects the number of contemporary groups and the number of carcass and ultrasound progeny included in the analysis.
+Group/progeny (Carc Grp Prog and USND Grp Prog) reflects the number of contemporary groups and the number of carcass and ultrasound progeny included in the analysis.

 $Value Indexes